 Peeing in the woods is hard enough.
 You want it to be a somewhat enjoyable experience so toilet paper is a must.
-Just be sure to dig a hole and burry it.
+Just be sure to dig a hole and bury it.

 4.)
 Always Pack in Layers

-Chances are you will probably need less clothing than you will bring, unless it is cold.
+Chances are you will probably need less clothing than you will bring unless it is cold.
 Which is why I always suggest the layering method.
-Maybe start off by wearing a fannel then as the temperature warms take it off.
-Also cotton clothing and materials are always better.
+Maybe start off by wearing a flannel then as the temperature warms take it off.
+Also, cotton clothing and materials are always better.

 5.)
 Germ X

-I didn’t even think about germX but I am sure glad someone else did.
+I didn’t even think about hand sanitizer but I am sure glad someone else did.
 It can in handy to still have sanitation while roughing it in the woods.